Giwi/angular2-beer/README.md

 ## What do I need to use this tutorial ##

-Besides a web browser and a text-editor (we suggest the excellent [Sublime Text](http://www.sublimetext.com/)), you will only need a web-server to test your code.
+Besides a web browser and a text-editor (we suggest the excellent [Atom](https://atom.io/)), you will only need a web-server to test your code.

 If you have [NodeJS](http://nodejs.org) in your system, we have put a minimalist JavaScript web-server on `./scripts/web-server.js`.
 To see the app running in a browser, open a separate terminal/command line tab or window, go to the project directory and then run `node ./scripts/web-server.js` to start the web server.
 Now, open a browser window for the app and navigate to http://localhost:8000/app/index.html to see the current state of the app.